The drug and alcohol counseling certificate program prepares master's- and doctoral-level professionals to:

-- Prepare master's degree and doctoral-level professionals to effectively counsel substance abusing and addicted adults and their families.
+- Effectively counsel substance abusing and addicted adults and their families.

-- Allow hours of experience to be accrued concurrently to meet BBS, AAMFT, and other certifying organization requirements.
+- As applicable, allow hours of experience to be accrued concurrently to meet BBS, AAMFT, and other certifying organization requirements.

-- An application stating how the applicant will integrate the substance-abuse certificate into work as a marriage and family therapist or other clinical professional, and how the applicant will contribute to their profession and the addiction-treatment field by completing the certificate.
+- Along with the Loma Linda University application, an application essay stating how the applicant will integrate the drug and alcohol counseling certificate into their clinical work, and how the applicant will contribute to their profession and the addiction-treatment field by completing the certificate.

 - Two letters of reference are required.